Journey into Reality

 Remembering too, for some reason, Y.E. was surprised by that one’s comment to the thought of Y.E.'s goal not being to "make tons of money."
 That one replying, “Boy, mine sure is.”

-Rather, as God continues to show Y.E., the work of Christ’s Kingdom here on planet Earth is to take precedence over—above and beyond—any earthly endeavor.
+Preferably, as God continues to show Y.E., the work of Christ’s Kingdom here on planet Earth is to take precedence over—above and beyond—any worldly endeavor.
 The provision of all his needs he is most blessed in realizing that one condition.

-“Ah,” Y.E. recalling, leaning back in his chair, hands clasped behind his head, “May my one goal/desire in this temporal time, be not to ’roll in dough‘, but always in God’s will to ’roll‘.
-In whatever is my supplemental vocation, may my primary one be the promotion—the building—of Christ’s Kingdom on Earth in this time, until His return.
+“Ah,” Y.E. recalling, leaning back in his chair, hands clasped behind his head, “May my one goal/desire in this temporary time, be not to ’roll in dough‘, but always in God’s will to ’roll‘.
+In whatever is my supplemental vocation, let my primary task be the promotion—the building—of Christ’s Kingdom on Earth, until His return.
 As Jesus has said, ‘it is more blessed to give than to receive.’”

 A Better Alternative

-Yet, too, Y.E. realizes that he is not exempt from any frustrating trials, troubles, and tears (ah, those ‘lions and tigers and bears...’) that he may encounter going this way.
-As Jesus has promised those on that road would encounter in going His way through this time.
+Too, Y.E. realizes that he is not exempt from any frustrating trials, troubles, and tears (ah, those ‘lions and tigers and bears...’) that he may encounter going this way.
+As Jesus has promised those on that road would face in going His route through this time.

-And thus, Y.E., too, responds to such trials not with an "Oh my!" but a "Be glad!"
-As the apostle James, as he had written in the Bible, so encourages to "Count it all joy" when facing such trials.
+And thus, Y.E., too, responds to such trials, not with an "Oh my!" but a "Be glad!"
+As the apostle James had written in the Bible, so encourages to "Count it all joy" when facing such trials.